GDPR Compliance

 • Data breach notification & security

-The GDPR requires organisations to report certain data breaches to data protection authorities, and under certain circumstances, to the affected data subjects.
-The GDPR also places additional security requirements on organisations.
+The GDPR requires organisations to report certain data breaches to data protection authorities and, in some cases, to the affected data subjects.
+The regulation also places additional security requirements on organisations.

 • Data protection officer (DPO)

-The appointment of a DPO is mandatory for some organisations.
+The appointment of a DPO is mandatory for some organisations where large-scale or sensitive data processing takes place.

 • Data protection by design and by default